asset-group/asset-group.github.io/service.md

 There is one catch.
-In recent times, I have received invitations from several (well known) journals that request me to complete review within seven (7) days (No!!! these are not journal revisions and they are not short papers).
+In recent times, I have received invitations from several (well known) journals that request me to complete review within seven (7) days (No!!! these are not journal revisions and these are not short papers).
 I decline all invitations that request me submit reviews in <b>less than two weeks</b> (YES!!!, I do suggest alternate reviewers).
 Exceptions exist, such as letters (which are short) and journal revisions (especially, minor revisions).